 The museum has three public lifts and stairs providing access to all floors.
 All lifts have voice announcers and Braille indicators.
 The museum is spread across lower ground, ground, first and second floors with access to the fourth floor when events are taking place in the Great Hall.
-The cafe is situated on the second floor.
+The cafe is on the second floor.

 All floors have level access with ramped access from lower ground to ground in the Turbinia Atrium.
 Stairs have raised tactile indicators on the handrails.
-Part of Newcastle Story has a raised track floor to guide you around.
+Part of Newcastle Story gallery has a raised track floor to guide you around.

 There is a range of seating available around the museum.